Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 Other stragegies include storing the information in a `MongoDB` database: [connect-mongodb-session](https://www.npmjs.com/package/connect-mongodb-session).

-### Compare the express strategy toward (server side) templating with the one you used with Java on second semester.
+### Compare the express strategy toward (server side) templating with the one you used with Java during the second semester.

+Templating is used to compose/render dynamic HTML pages.
+Templates provide a better syntax for rendering, than most programming languages have natively.
+Most templating languages provide support for function calls, interation and printing (output).
+There are templating libraries available for most, if not all, programming languages.
+Some templating libraries, like [mustache](https://mustache.github.io/) are available for multiple languages.

+During the second semester we used JSP to render webpages.
+There are some differences between our usage of `JSP`, and template rendering using express.

+* `JSP` is the default template renderer for Tomcat.
+Tomcat could automatically locate and render `JSP` files when accessed using `Tomcat`.
+Express has no default template engine, and the template is therefor rendered explicitly.
+Using middleware we could similarly automatically locate and render a template based on the url path.

 ### Demonstrate a simple Server Side Rendering example using a technology of your own choice (pug, EJS, ..)